omicsoasis/omicsoasis.github.io/README.md

 ---

-<p align="center">OASIS: Omics Analysis Search and Information System - Copyright © 2018</p>
+<p align="center">OASIS: Omics Analysis, Search and Information System - Copyright © 2018</p>
 &nbsp;

 <!-- And now for the javascript... -->